kirkserverhl/HyprGruv/README.md

 shutdown -–now
 ```

-When the device is powered off remove the Ventoy usb and restart the device.
+When the device is powered off, remove the Ventoy USB and restart the device.